Meet the 2024 1stGen@Iowa Award Recipients

 An ASL interpreter will be provided for this event.
 Individuals with disabilities are encouraged to attend all University of Iowa-sponsored events.
-If you are a person with a disability who requires a reasonable accommodation in order to participate in any of these events, please contact the host department or Angie Lamb in advance at email@example.com or (319) 335-2062.
+If you are a person with a disability who requires a reasonable accommodation in order to participate in this program, please contact Angie Lamb in advance at email@example.com or (319) 335-2062

 Established by the First-Generation Task Force in 2019, the 1stGen@Iowa Awards recognize first-generation student achievements as well as outstanding advocacy and support efforts of faculty and staff.
 Recipients of these awards are honored at the annual 1stGen@Iowa Awards and Recognition Ceremony, which is held every November as part of the university's participation in the annual National First-Generation College Celebration.

-During the nomination period, which typically opens in early September and closes by mid-October, all faculty, staff, and students are welcome to make nominations for any four of these awards.
+All faculty, staff, and students are welcome to make nominations for any four of the awards.

 Mishma Nixon is a senior from Colombo, Sri Lanka.
 She is majoring in English and Creative Writing with a minor in Social Justice.
 She is the first of her extended family to attend college, and the first in her immediate family to graduate high school.
 As a first-generation and international student, she is determined to make the best out of her college experience and has been actively seeking out opportunities to learn and give back.
 She has held leadership positions in the Campus Activities Board, South Asian Student Alliance, and International Student Advisory Board.
 She is also a Writing Fellow at the UI Writing Center and a UI Honors Program admin and peer mentor.
 Mishma was awarded the Global Student Award in 2020, an Iowa Center for Research by Undergraduates (ICRU) Fellowship for the year 2020-21, and has also received various awards through the English department and the UI Honors Program.
 Academically, she is interested in children’s literature and the intersections of social justice and literature.
 Her dream is to facilitate stories and promote access to diverse children’s literature for children who grow up in the global south so they have a chance to see themselves reflected on the pages of their books.